Sztakler/clone/README.md

 # Robot Monitoring and Control App

 A full-stack application for monitoring and controlling a robot using an HTTP-based API, built with FastAPI (backend) and React (frontend).
-WebSockets are also implemented in the backend for extensibility, though the frontend currently communicates via HTTP as per the spec.
+WebSockets are also implemented in the backend for extensibility, though the frontend currently communicates via HTTP.

 ---